Fentanyl addiction and abuse

 With years of experience, Daylight Recovery Center has demonstrated that substance addiction treatment is most successful when expertise meets compassion, rapid responsiveness, and an unwavering set of sound philosophical principles.

 We use evidence-based substance abuse treatments that have been proven time and again.
-In addition, we believe that patients need to be in a clean and structured environment for a fentanyl addiction treatment plan to be effective.
+In addition, we believe that patients need to be in a clean and structured environment for a treatment plan to be effective.
 With our help, you can expect privacy and care along with group therapy sessions, counseling, and a dedicated staff that will facilitate your recovery every step of the way.
-Included in the experience are integrative services such as auriculotherapy, massage therapy, chiropractic care, meditation, and nutrition education.
+Included in the experience are integrative services such as auriculotherapy, massage therapy, meditation, and nutrition education.

 In the recovery process, a time of withdrawal and detoxification is to be expected.
 Unpleasant symptoms will occur, but the dedicated staff at Daylight Recovery Center will support you through them and help you stay as safe and comfortable as possible.
 Many withdrawal symptoms will last just a few days, but some, such as anxiety, can persist.
-It can be frustrating, but with patience and the proper care, you can recover and achieve long-term sobriety.
+It can be frustrating, but with patience and the proper care, you can recover and achieve long-term recovery.

-How can I prevent relapse and stay sober?
+How can I prevent relapse?

 Some of the most popular and effective relapse prevention strategies include:

-• Exercising
+- Exercising

-• Avoiding activities that threaten your sobriety
+- Avoiding activities that threaten your recovery

-• Lifestyle changes
+- Lifestyle changes

-• Therapy sessions
+- Therapy sessions

-• Support Groups
+- Support Groups

-• Journaling
+- Journaling

-• Faith
+- Faith

 If you are uninsured, there are many nonprofit drug rehab options that can be of help.
 Nonprofit drug rehabs are funded by grants and donations.